PhilippeDoucette/FCND-Controls-CPP/README.md

 QuadControlParams.Mass * 9.81 / 4
 ```

-I tuned the `Mass` parameter in `QuadControlParams.txt` to make the vehicle more or less stay in the same spot.
+I tuned the `Mass = 0.5` parameter in `QuadControlParams.txt` to make the vehicle more or less stay in the same spot.

 With the proper mass, the simulation looked like this: